Summary

 ELG 5137 Planning and Design of Computer Networks (3 units)

 Planning process of computer networks; needs and technical requirements; modeling of different network planning problems; exact and approximate algorithms; topological planning and expansion problems; equipment (switch, router) location problem; approximate and optimal routing algorithms; presentation of various case studies.
+This course is equivalent to SYSC 5407 at Carleton University.

 Course Component: Lecture